pret/pokecrystal/docs/bugs_and_glitches.md

  BattleCommand_FrustrationPower:
 -; BUG: Return and Frustration deal no damage when the user's happiness is low or high, respectively (see docs/bugs_and_glitches.md)
  	...
--; BUG: Return and Frustration deal no damage when the user's happiness is low or high, respectively (see docs/bugs_and_glitches.md) call Multiply ld a, 25 ldh [hDivisor], a
+ 	call Multiply
+ 	ld a, 25
+ 	ldh [hDivisor], a